Download Bwana and drop it into your applications folder. Then, without even running

 This code is released under a MIT license which means you can change the code and use it for pretty much anything you want.

-Check out our other programs
+Check out our other applications.